fredrikaverpil/multipr/README.md

 > [!WARNING]
 >
-> This is alpha/beta quality software and breaking changes might occur at any
+> - This is alpha/beta quality software and breaking changes might occur at any
 >   time!
+> - I've developed and used `multipr` on macOS only, so your mileage may vary on
+>   other platforms.
+Open an issue if you encounter any problems! 😅✌️

 ## Requirements